Chaotic quasi-point vortices and inertial range in two-dimensional turbulence: Discussion

 \section{Discussion}

 It seems that isotropic homogeneous turbulence is more complex in two dimensions than in three dimensions.
-The two-dimensional turbulence is also more sensitive to the initial-boundary conditions and to type of forcing (cf., for instance, recent review Ref. \cite{be} and references therein).
+The two-dimensional turbulence is also more sensitive to the initial-boundary conditions and to the type of forcing (cf., for instance, recent review Ref. \cite{be} and references therein).
 This complexity and sensitivity can be related to the abundance of the invariants for the two-dimensional motion.
-The phenomenon of the quasi-point vortices (filaments, thin vortex tubes) is characteristic also for the three-dimensional turbulence at certain conditions (see, for instance, Refs. \cite{b1},\cite{yzs},\cite{els},\cite{isy} and references therein) and should be taken into account in this case as well. \\
+The phenomenon of the quasi-point vortices (filaments, thin vortex tubes, quantum vortices) is characteristic also for three-dimensional turbulence under certain conditions (see, for instance, Refs. \cite{b1},\cite{yzs},\cite{els},\cite{isy},\cite{ked} and references therein) and should be taken into account in this case as well. \\